 The Anderson Center Learning Networks Program helps to build and support sustainable collaborative networks that measurably improve health outcomes.
 Learning Networks are based on the vision of the Institute of Medicine Learning Health System where patients, families, clinicians and scientists work together and use data for clinical care, improvement and research.
 The American Board of Pediatrics considers Learning Networks the best way to achieve population outcomes at scale.

 The Learning Networks Program offers expert training, tools and services to help others start networks and to accelerate the pace of improvement in existing networks.

 Learning Networks are multisite, practice-based clinical networks that use data for research and improvement.
-These networks involve collaborations among engaged patients and families, multidisciplinary teams of clinicians and staff, researchers and communities.
-Learning Networks span a broad reach of conditions, settings and geographic locations and drive the spread of innovation beyond the walls of Cincinnati Children’s and into other communities and settings.
+These networks involve collaborations among engaged patients and families, multidisciplinary teams of clinicians and staff, scientists and communities.
+Learning Networks span a broad reach of conditions, settings and geographic locations and drive the spread of evidence and innovation.

 Watch this webinar on The Power of Learning Networks.

 Focus on Outcomes

 Networks are particularly important in pediatrics because of the limitations posed by having small numbers of patients at any one site.
 Learning Networks combine data and ideas across multiple sites and engage patients, families, clinicians and scientists in co-producing measurably improved outcomes.

 Learn more about active and emerging Learning Networks.

 Benefits of Learning Networks